stolostron/cluster-backup-operator/README.md

 There are also cases where you want to restore the data on the same hub where the backup was collected, in order to recover data from a previous snapshot.
 In this case both restore and backup operations are executed on the same hub.

 A restore backup is executed when creating the `restore.cluster.open-cluster-management.io` resource on the hub.
 A few samples are available [here](https://github.com/stolostron/cluster-backup-operator/tree/main/config/samples)
-- use the [passive sample](https://github.com/stolostron/cluster-backup-operator/blob/main/config/samples/cluster_v1beta1_restore_passive.yaml) if you want to restore all resources on the new hub but you don't want to have the managed clusters moved over yet.
+- use the [passive sample](https://github.com/stolostron/cluster-backup-operator/blob/main/config/samples/cluster_v1beta1_restore_passive.yaml) if you want to restore all resources on the new hub but you don't want to have the managed clusters be managed by the new hub.
 You can use this restore configuration when the initial hub is still up and you want to prevent the managed clusters to change ownership.
 You could use this to just view the initial hub configuration or to prepare the new hub to take over when needed; in that case just restore the managed clusters resources.
-- use the [passive activation sample](https://github.com/stolostron/cluster-backup-operator/blob/main/config/samples/cluster_v1beta1_restore_passive_activate.yaml) when you want to move the managed clusters to this hub.
-In this case it is assumed that the hub has been preped already with the other data, using the [passive sample](https://github.com/stolostron/cluster-backup-operator/blob/main/config/samples/cluster_v1beta1_restore_passive.yaml)
+- use the [passive activation sample](https://github.com/stolostron/cluster-backup-operator/blob/main/config/samples/cluster_v1beta1_restore_passive_activate.yaml) when you want to this hub to manage the clusters.
+In this case it is assumed that the hub has been set already with the other data, using the [passive sample](https://github.com/stolostron/cluster-backup-operator/blob/main/config/samples/cluster_v1beta1_restore_passive.yaml)
 - use the [restore sample](https://github.com/stolostron/cluster-backup-operator/blob/main/config/samples/cluster_v1beta1_restore.yaml) if you want to restore all data at once and make this hub take over the managed clusters as well.

 After you create a `restore.cluster.open-cluster-management.io` resource on the hub, you should be able to run `oc get restore -n <oadp-operator-ns>` and get the status of the restore operation.
 You should also be able to verify on your hub that the backed up resources contained by the backup file have been created.

 <b>Note:</b>